Doug Nickle

-Douglas Alan Nickle (born October 2, 1974) is a former Major League Baseball relief pitcher.
+Douglas Alan Nickle (born October 2, 1974) is an American former Major League Baseball relief pitcher.
 He was born in Sonoma, California.
 He played for the Philadelphia Phillies (2000–2002) and the San Diego Padres (2002) of the National League during his Major League Baseball career.
 Nickle attended the University of California where he played college baseball.
 He batted and threw right-handed during his career.

 Career

 Doug Nickle was drafted by the Los Angeles Angels of Anaheim in the 13th round of the 1997 amateur draft on June 3, 1997.
 He signed with the Angels on June 9, 1997, but quickly left that organization as a player on September 9, 1998 when he was traded to the Philadelphia Phillies for Gregg Jefferies to complete an earlier deal made on August 28.

 On September 18, 2000, Nickle made his major league debut with the Philadelphia Phillies.
 On that day, the Pittsburgh Pirates were playing against the Philadelphia Phillies at Veterans Stadium with 11,470 people attending the game.
 Nickle replaced Tom Jacquez pitching and batting seventh at the top of the ninth inning.
 Alex Ramírez was the first batter he faced, and he hit a single.
 At the end of the game, the Pittsburgh Pirates won the game 6–5.